-Click on the "home" icon icon icon to return to the Olex2 home screen.
-At the bottom of this screen are links to John Warren's Olex2 xForum (the overall forum is an excellent resource for all manner of crystallographic questions), a searchable command manual, the original paper describing Olex2, and the Olex2 website.
+Click on the "home" button to return to the Olex2 home screen.
+There are tutorials you can try, a searchable command manual, and the Olex2 website.

 The crystallographic community is small and generally friendly.
 Old-timers are usually willing to help out new-comers with even the most basic questions.
 Often throughout this guide you find the words "consult an expert."
 This is a mantra that will serve you well as you work through your structures.
 Crystallography (as with most science) is not done in a vacuum, unless you are doing ultra-low pressure work, I suppose.
 Seek out advice from your advisers, staff crystallographers or internet forums.
 You will most assuredly find someone who can get you the help you need.